moshix/3270BBS/README.md

 Content Editing
 ---------------

-3270BBS contains it's own editor.
-The editor allows to edit Topics, Posts, Notes, and Messages.
+3270BBS contains its own Editor.
+The Editor allows to edit Topics, Posts, Notes, and Messages.
 The editor has a spelling checker and it is augemented with mainframe world terms such as JCL, ABEND etc.

 Messages and Topics can be edited with these self-explanatory rendering tags:

 `<<blue>>, <<white>>, <<red>>, <<pink>>, <<green>>, <<yellow>>, <<turquoise>>, and <<reverse>> and <</reverse>>.
 These tags work best if put on a line of their own`

-The editor function keys available are:
+The Editor function keys available are:

 ```